JBAujogue/RoleMaster-Story/README.md

 ## Compile a new concatenated document

-- Open the `Compilation/main.md` file into your Obsidian, and run in the command pallette `bake current file`.
+- Open the `Compilation/main.md` file into your Obsidian, and run in the command pallette (Ctrl + P) `bake current file`.
 This will generate a `Compilation/main.baked.md` file, that you can now convert to PDF using Obsidian build-in tools.

 Enjoy !